-Now that security camera systems are much more advanced and user-friendly, this cost is dramatically reduced.
+This cost is dramatically reduced since security camera systems are much more advanced and user-friendly.
 This is because many systems allow remote monitoring from a range of different devices, so you can check in whenever you need to from anywhere in the world.

 You can even set up real-time alerting, particularly useful at night when your shop is closed.
-The camera can detect movement and send you an instant alert to your smartphone, so you can take immediate action.
+The camera can detect movement and send you an instant alert to your smartphone so that you can take immediate action.

 9. It can stop false compensation claims

 Picture this scenario, one which many retail business owners are familiar with.
 A customer slips on a small puddle of water or other substance or trips over an obstacle that shouldn’t be there while shopping in your store.
-If they are injured, they may choose to pursue a compensation claim against your business.
+They may choose to pursue a compensation claim against your business if they are injured.